Planted with waterlilies, and inhabited by mallards and moorhens, the pond is a real draw for visitors and the perfect spot for a photo.

-As the title suggests, this is the border that runs against the wall of the Mansion on its west side.
-It is planted in a rainbow of summer colour in true Gertrude Jekyll style.
-Using a mix of herbaceous perennials and tender plans.
 The border runs from oranges through reds, pinks, mauves and blues to white at the Walled Gardens gate.
-This really is a riot of colour and a glorious place to soak up the afternoon summer sun.
+This is a glorious place to soak up the afternoon summer sun.